Austrian F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Austrian F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and MoreJune 30, 2018

-The gripping 2018 Formula One season is poised to take another intriguing turn on Sunday, as the drivers head to the Red Bull Ring for the Austrian Grand Prix.
+The 2018 Formula One season is poised to take another intriguing turn on Sunday as the drivers head to the Red Bull Ring for the Austrian Grand Prix.

-A week ago Lewis Hamilton put himself back on top of the world championship standings, as he steered his Mercedes to victory from pole position in France.
-The defending champion now leads Ferrari's Sebastian Vettel by 14 points, as they each seek to become five-time winners of the prize.
+Lewis Hamilton put himself back on top of the driver standings a week ago when he steered his Mercedes to victory from pole position in France.
+The defending champion now leads Ferrari's Sebastian Vettel by 14 points, with each seeking to become five-time winners of the prize.

-A year ago it was Hamilton's Mercedes team-mate Valtteri Bottas who raced to victory in Austria and the circuit tends to produce some thrilling pieces of driving.
+It was Hamilton's Mercedes team-mate Valtteri Bottas who raced to victory in Austria in 2017, and the circuit tends to produce some thrilling pieces of driving.

 Here are the key details for the race weekend and a preview of what to expect from this showdown in Spielberg.

 Date: Sunday, June 24